evanthegrayt/vim-update-plugins/README.md

 the former, for now, you must specify the directory name of the plugin.
 To see a list of available plugins, use `:ListAllPlugins`.

-If you're running version 8 or higher, it will first look in `~/.vim/pack/*/{start,opt}/`.
-If you're running version 7 or higher, or you're not using the `pack` directory structure, it will look in `~/.vim/bundle/`.
+The plugin will first look in `~/.vim/pack/*/{start,opt}/`.
+Initially, the plugin only checked the `pack/` directory if `has('packages')` was true, but pathogen also understands the `pack/` directory structure, even if you're not on version 8.
+For this reason, `pack/` is checked even if `has('packages')` is false.
+If you're not using the `pack` directory structure, it will look in `~/.vim/bundle/`.
 You are able to set a custom directory if yours is in a different location.

 You can create a list of plugins to exclude from updating.
 Calling either of the Update commands with a bang (!) will ignore the exclusion list.